Hong Kong Housing Authority and Housing Department

 Picture : Number of Applications and Average Waiting Time for Public Rental Housing

-As at end-September 2024, the average waiting time* for general applicants who were housed to PRH in the past 12 months has maintained at 5.5 years, among which, the average waiting time for elderly one-person applicants has decreased by 0.2 years to 3.5 years.
-In the third quarter of 2024, about 3 700 general applicants were housed to PRH, amongst which about 490 of these flats were allocated to elderly one-person applicants.
-Separately, about 410 non-elderly one-person applicants under the Quota and Points System were housed to PRH in the same quarter.
+As at end-December 2024, the average waiting time* for general applicants who were housed to PRH in the past 12 months has decreased by 0.2 years to 5.3 years as compared with last quarter; it also reduced by 0.8 years from the high level of 6.1 years in recent years (i.e. as at end-March 2022).
+Based on the position as at end-December every year, the average waiting time in 2024 reverted to the lowest level since 2018 (i.e. in the past six years).
+Among them, the average waiting time for elderly one-person applicants has also decreased by 0.1 years to 3.4 years as compared with last quarter, which was the lowest level since December 2020 (i.e. in the past four years).
+In the fourth quarter of 2024, about 5 000 general applicants were housed to PRH, increased by about 1 300 as compared with last quarter.
+Amongst the general applicants that were housed in the fourth quarter of 2024, about 610 of them were elderly one-person applicants.
+Separately, about 440 non-elderly one-person applicants under the Quota and Points System were housed to PRH in the same quarter.

 Looking ahead, a number of HA’s new PRH projects will be completed gradually.
 Together with the intake at some Home Ownership Scheme and Green Form Home Ownership Scheme projects in this year and the coming year as well as our continuous efforts to combat tenancy abuse, we will endeavor to provide PRH flats for allocation by adopting a three-pronged approach.
-It is expected that the average waiting time in the coming one to two quarters will continue to be benefited from the relatively shorter waiting time of the large number of applicants housed to Fu Tip Estate in Tai Po in the first half of 2024.
-As such, the average waiting time will remain stable.
+Benefitting from the relatively shorter waiting time of general applicants housed to Fu Tip Estate in Tai Po, Yip Wong Estate and Hin Fat Estate in Tuen Mun recently, it is expected that the average waiting time in the next quarter will remain stable.

-* The average waiting time is calculated as the average of the waiting time of those general applicants (i.e. family applicants and elderly one-person applicants) who were housed to PRH in the past 12 months, it is not applicable to non-elderly one-person applicants under the Quota and Points System.
+*The average waiting time is calculated as the average of the waiting time of those general applicants (i.e. family applicants and elderly one-person applicants) who were housed to PRH in the past 12 months, it is not applicable to non-elderly one-person applicants under the Quota and Points System.
 Waiting time basically refers to the time taken between registration for PRH and first flat offer, excluding any frozen period during the application period (e.g. when the applicant has not yet fulfilled the residence requirement; the applicant has requested to put his/her application on hold pending arrival of family members for family reunion; the applicant is imprisoned, etc).
 If applicants take into account their waiting time under the Quota and Points System or their frozen period, they may perceive a longer waiting time than the average waiting time as announced by HA.

 Composite Waiting Time for Subsidised Rental Housing